L3c: Everything You Need to Know

 Typically, the L3C is overseen by the state Attorney General’s office.
 Just like any charity, annual reports should be sent to the Attorney General’s office and posted online.
 The L3C also has to create an annual report for its investors, detailing operations and how funds are being allocated like an LLC.
 For L3Cs, there are two sources of oversight - state regulators and its investors.

 Do you need a previous track record in social entrepreneurship?

 No, you don’t necessarily need a previous track record in social entrepreneurship.
 More important, you have to find investors who believe in your mission and your ability to execute.
 Therefore, if you don’t have a track record, you need to develop a detailed plan to show investors and foundations who may want to invest in your L3C.

 Why would a nonprofit look into a L3C?

 Nonprofits could be looking into L3Cs if setting up a for profit venture can help them achieve their mission.
 For example, an organization that teaches disadvantaged youth construction skills could open an L3C to buy and repair homes.
 Once completed, the homes can be sold at a profit.
 Profits can be used to buy additional homes, fund the nonprofit’s operations, and pay workers.

 Another reason to become an L3C is that it leads to a better governance structure with oversight from donors and investors.
 Due to this reason, many are advocating that the L3C structure should be open to all types of nonprofit organizations not only charities.

 If you need help creating an L3C, you can post your legal needs on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.